JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 bit-chunked MUX.
 Thus the accepted returned sequence is approximately 169.57 → 194.22 → 221.94 MHz at 33 → 50 → 65 stages, with meaningful gains
 on both depth increases instead of a flat intermediate plateau.

+The generic lowering was subsequently checked with the Divider's 32-bit loop-carried values wrapped in a one-field user struct.
+The normal 180 MHz sweep, starting from an empty temporary path-delay cache, took the same route: the 48-slice control missed, then the packed-MUX neighbor returned 49 slices / 50 stages at **194.2227 MHz**.
+The immutable VHDL passed the same 141-vector test at 49-cycle latency.
+Trace schema 4 recorded 17 wrapper-MUX midpoint placements (including the terminal refinement), and cache output contained only canonical `MUX_uint32_t.delay` and `MUX_uint32_t.timing.json` files.
+There is no wrapper-type cache filename or Divider-specific production rule.

 ### Floor